-And residential development plans are never brainstormed, created, or approved in a vacuum.
-Property owners, residents, city officials, and residential developers are all involved in this process, which can take months or years to finalize but starts with a permit.
+Residential development plans are never brainstormed, created, or approved in a vacuum.
+Property owners, residents, city officials, and residential developers are all involved in this process, which can take months or years to finalize.

 Residential development projects involve creating site plans, schematics, blueprints, construction plans, and conceptual layouts that are then used in the construction of infrastructure and dwellings for an individual or entire family.